rails/rails/guides/source/active_support_core_extensions.md

 "2010-07-27 23:37:00".to_datetime # => Tue, 27 Jul 2010 23:37:00 +0000
 ```

-+to_time+ receives an optional argument +:utc+ or +:local+, to indicate which time zone you want the time in:
+`to_time` receives an optional argument `:utc` or `:local`, to indicate which time zone you want the time in:

 ```ruby
 "2010-07-27 23:42:00".to_time(:utc)   # => Tue Jul 27 23:42:00 UTC 2010
 "2010-07-27 23:42:00".to_time(:local) # => Tue Jul 27 23:42:00 +0200 2010
 ```

-Default is +:utc+.
+Default is `:utc`.

-Please refer to the documentation of +Date._parse+ for further details.
+Please refer to the documentation of `Date._parse` for further details.

-INFO: The three of them return +nil+ for blank receivers.
+INFO: The three of them return `nil` for blank receivers.

-NOTE: Defined in +active_support/core_ext/string/conversions.rb+.
+NOTE: Defined in `active_support/core_ext/string/conversions.rb`.

-Extensions to +Numeric+
+Extensions to `Numeric`
 -----------------------

 ### Bytes